BOARD OF DIRECTORS

 Dave Martin (Secretary)

-Dave is founder and co-owner of Bulungula Lodge and is a forerunner in conceptualizing and implementing economically and ecologically sustainable tourism initiatives.
+Dave is founder of the Bulungula Lodge and a co-founder of the Bulungula Incubator.
+He is a forerunner in conceptualizing and implementing economically and ecologically sustainable tourism, rural economic development, and agricultural initiatives.
+He is currently the Sustainable Livelihoods Programme Manager of the Bulungula Incubator.
 His work has included extensive lobbying with local government to provide basic services to remote rural communities, as well as researching and testing various alternative technologies, and their usefulness to improving rural living.
-Dave is the head of the Eastern Cape branch of Back Packers South Africa, and a member of their National Co-ordinating Committee.
-Indeed, Dave has spent much time researching how to offer the ultimate backpacking experience by extensively travelling the back roads of China, South America and most importantly embarking on an epic one and a half year journey through Africa in 1997/98 when he crossed through 24 countries using public transport.
+Dave has previously held the position of the head of the Eastern Cape branch of Back Packers South Africa, and a member of their National Co-ordinating Committee.
+Dave has spent much time researching how to offer the ultimate backpacking experience by extensively travelling the back roads of China, South America and most importantly embarking on an epic one and a half year journey through Africa in 1997/98 when he crossed through 24 countries using public transport.

 Réjane Woodroffe (Director)